newrelic/centurion/README.md

 use Dogestry is pretty trivial:

  1. Install Dogestry binaries on the client from which Dogestry is run.
-    Binaries are provided in the GitHub release.
+    Binaries are provided in the [GitHub release](https://github.com/newrelic-forks/dogestry).
  1. Add the settings necessary to get Centurion to pull from Dogestry.
 A config example is provided below:

-See example below to use `dogestry`:

 ```ruby
 namespace :environment do